News & Insights

 • Set boundaries: Establish clear boundaries between work and personal life and disconnect when necessary.

-• Time management: Use effective time management techniques to prioritize tasks and avoid feeling overwhelmed at work.
+• Time management: Use effective time management techniques to prioritise tasks and avoid feeling overwhelmed at work.

 • Delegate tasks: Where appropriate, delegate tasks to others and distribute tasks evenly.